ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

   ```

-2. **Extension Number** : You would need the extension number of the agent whose call you want to   monitor.
+2. **Extension Number:** You would need the extension number of the agent whose call you want to   monitor.
 In the example case shown here, it s 108 (Agent Extension).

 Note: In future we shall also support extensionId.

-3. **deviceId** : This is the `deviceId` of the Supervisor's SIP device.
+3. **deviceId:** This is the `deviceId` of the Supervisor's SIP device.
 You can get the supervisor's deviveID using the Extension device info API `/restapi/v1.0/account/~/extension/~/device`

 It will have a response as below